elementor/elementor-developers-docs/src/addons/namespaces.md

 ### Notes

-Please note that now we have three PHP classes named `Plugin`, one in the Elementor, another one in Elementor Pro and the last one is in out test addon.
-But as they all are using different namespaces there is no name collision as each has its own scope:
+Please note that the above example incorporates three PHP classes named `Plugin`, one in Elementor, another one in Elementor Pro and the last one in our test addon.
+However since they all are using different namespaces, each has its own scope so there is no name collision:

 ```
 \Elementor\Plugin()